kodabots/Docs/docs/broadcasting-api.md

 ### Go to Button

-Block with id will be send to user after taping the button.
+Block will be send to user after taping the button.

 #### Properties